m-kovalsky/Fabric/README.md

 #### Create a custom environment
 1. Navigate to your Fabric workspace
 2. Click 'New' -> More options
-3. Within 'Data Science', click 'Envionment'
+3. Within 'Data Science', click 'Environment'
 4. Name your environment, click 'Create'

 #### Add Semantic-Link as a library to the environment